What are the benefits of activities that are tailored to the interests and preferences of people with dementia living in care homes

-In June 2017 we searched for trials that had offered some participants an activity programme based on their individual interests (an intervention group) and had compared them with other participants who were not offered these activities (a control group).
+We searched for trials that had offered an activity programme to people with dementia based on their individual interests (an intervention group) and had compared them with other participants who were not offered these activities (a control group).

-We found eight studies including 957 people with dementia living in care homes.
-Seven of the studies were randomised controlled trials (RCTs), meaning that it was decided at random whether participants were in the intervention group or the control group.
+We found 11 studies including 1071 people with dementia living in care homes.
+Ten of the studies were randomised controlled trials (RCTs), meaning that it was decided at random whether participants were in the intervention group or the control group.
 One study was not randomised, which puts it at higher risk of biased results.
-The number of participants included in the studies ranged from 25 to 180.
-They all had moderate or severe dementia and almost all had some kind of challenging behaviour when the study started.
+The people included in the studies had moderate or severe dementia, and almost all had some kind of agitation when the study started.
 The studies lasted from 10 days to nine months.
 In all the studies, the people in the intervention groups got an individual activity plan.
-Most of the activities took place in special sessions run by trained staff, but in one study, the nursing staff were trained to provide the activities during the daily care routine.
+Most of the activities took place in special sessions run by trained staff, but in two studies the nursing staff or family members were trained to provide the activities during the daily care routine (nursing staff) or during visits (family members).
 The activities actually offered in the different studies did not vary a lot, but the number of activity sessions per week and the duration of the sessions did vary.

 Personally tailored activities may have little or no effect on the negative emotions expressed by the participants.
-Because the quality of some of the evidence was very low, we could not draw any conclusions about effects on the participants' positive emotions, mood, engagement (being involved in what is happening around them) or quality of sleep.
-Only two studies mentioned looking for harmful effects; none were reported.
+We could not draw any conclusion about effects on the participants' positive emotions, mood, engagement (being involved in what is happening around them) or quality of sleep, because some of the studies did not use the most appropriate methods to carry out their investigations.
 None of the studies measured effects on the amount of medication participants were given, or effects on carers.

-Offering personally tailored activities to people with dementia in long-term care may slightly improve challenging behaviour.
-Evidence from one study suggested that it was probably associated with a slight reduction in the quality of life rated by proxies, but may have little or no effect on self-rated quality of life.
-We acknowledge concerns about the validity of proxy ratings of quality of life in severe dementia.
-Personally tailored activities may have little or no effect on negative affect and we are uncertain whether they improve positive affect or mood.
-There was no evidence that interventions were more likely to be effective if based on one specific theoretical model rather than another.
-Our findings leave us unable to make recommendations about specific activities or the frequency and duration of delivery.
+Offering personally tailored activities to people with dementia in long-term care may slightly reduce agitation.
+Personally tailored activities may result in little to no difference in quality of life rated by proxies, but we acknowledge concerns about the validity of proxy ratings of quality of life in severe dementia.
+Personally tailored activities probably have little or no effect on negative affect, and we are uncertain whether they have any effect on positive affect or mood.
+There was no evidence that interventions were more likely to be effective if based on one theoretical model rather than another.
+We included three new studies in this updated review, but two studies were pilot trials and included only a small number of participants.
+Certainty of evidence was predominately very low or low due to several methodological limitations of and inconsistencies between the included studies.
+Evidence is still limited, and we remain unable to describe optimal activity programmes.
 Further research should focus on methods for selecting appropriate and meaningful activities for people in different stages of dementia.

 ∙ To assess the effects of personally tailored activities on psychosocial outcomes for people with dementia living in long-term care facilities.